sci4ga/south-dekalb/Dataset 2 (GA Water Quality)/README.md

 This dataset compiles aggregated data on various water quality parameters, including Fluoride, Nitrate, Free Chlorine, Total Chlorine, Total Trihalomethanes, Total Haloacetic Acids, Turbidity, Total Organic Carbon, and Total Coliform, across multiple counties spanning from 2018 through 2022 in Dekalb.

+This Shiny application provides an interactive visualization of water quality parameters in DeKalb County, Georgia.
+The data used in this app is based on various water quality tests performed over the years and includes a variety of parameters like Fluoride, Nitrate, Chlorine, THMs, and more.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>